Suonx002/WebResources/README.md

 ![Prerequisite](https://img.shields.io/badge/node-%5E12-blue.svg)
 [![License: ISC](https://img.shields.io/badge/License-ISC-yellow.svg)](#)

-> Web Resources is an application for learning how to programs with courses and tutorials
+> WebResources is an application that allow users to share their favorite online courses and tutorials for current and new users to expand their knowledges and skills.

 ### ✨ Client